Easy Paper Clay Recipe

 You might already be familiar with Paper Clay.
 It is a versatile tool for DIY, crafts, and art making.
 Our DIY version can be molded, sculpted, and formed into many shapes and items.
+Why buy it from the craft store, when you can make it yourself.
 From bowls and masks to ornaments and embellishments, Paper Clay can do it all.
 After drying, it has natural creamy color.
 You can paint and stain it if you like!
 Best of all, you can also transfer or decoupage your favorite Graphics Fairy images onto it.
 YAY!!
 Oh the possibilities!!!

 Materials for Paper Clay Recipe